RoyElkabetz/Tensor-Networks-Simple-Update/CONTRIBUTING.md

 ## All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `dev` (not `main`).
+2. Install locally using `requirements-dev.txt`.
-2. If you've added code that should be tested, add tests to `tests/test_main.py`.
+3. If you've added code that should be tested, add tests to `tests/test_main.py`.
-3. If you've changed APIs, update the documentation.
+4. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes by install and run `pytest`.
+5. Ensure the test suite passes by install and run `pytest`.
 6. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License